humansdotai/humans/x/evm/spec/02_state.md

 The `GenesisAccount` type corresponds to an adaptation of the Ethereum `GenesisAccount` type.
 It defines an account to be initialized in the genesis state.

-Its main difference is that the one on Ethermint uses a custom `Storage` type that uses a slice instead of maps for the evm `State` (due to non-determinism), and that it doesn't contain the private key field.
+Its main difference is that the one on Humans uses a custom `Storage` type that uses a slice instead of maps for the evm `State` (due to non-determinism), and that it doesn't contain the private key field.

 It is also important to note that since the `auth` module on the Cosmos SDK manages the account state,  the `Address` field must correspond to an existing `EthAccount` that is stored in the `auth`'s module `Keeper` (i.e `AccountKeeper`).
 Addresses use the **[EIP55](https://eips.ethereum.org/EIPS/eip-55)** hex **[format](https://docs.evmos.org/users/technical_concepts/accounts.html#address-formats-for-clients)** on `genesis.json`.